Collateral Coverage Ratio: What It Is & How To Calculate It

 The following are ways to increase your collateral ratio:

-- Pledge higher value assets as collateral: If you’re looking for $30,000 in financing and have a purchase order for $100,000 and outstanding invoices totaling $50,000 as available assets, purchase order financing may be an option to consider due to its higher value.
+- Pledge higher value assets as collateral: In general, the higher the value of the collateral, the more flexible borrowing power you have.
+For example, if you’re looking for $30,000 in financing and have a purchase order for $100,000 and outstanding invoices totaling $50,000 as available assets, purchase order financing may be an option due to its higher value.

-- Pledge assets with lower discount rates: Talk to your lender and find out how much they will discount your assets.
+- Pledge assets with lower discount rates: Lenders may be flexible with their DCV requirements, and it’s worth talking to your lender to find out how much they will discount your assets.
 Use the assets that have a lower discount rate, such as real estate, to help increase your coverage ratio.

-- Collateralize multiple assets: We touched on this earlier in the article.
-Many lenders will place a blanket lien on your assets and blend the discounted values to help boost your coverage ratio and provide you a larger sum of available funds to borrow.
+- Collateralize multiple assets: Many lenders will place a blanket lien on your assets and blend the discounted values to help boost your coverage ratio and provide you with a larger sum of available funds to borrow.

 Bottom Line

-The CCR calculates the percentage of your loan secured by a discounted asset.
-That discount rate varies by the type of asset that’s being collateralized, with real estate getting the lowest discount rate.
-Lenders typically want a CCR of at least 1.0 to give them a buffer in case of default.
+Calculating the collateral ratio can allow a lender to determine the maximum loan amount available to a borrower and ensure enough collateral is available to secure the loan.
+The CCR is calculated by dividing the DCV by the total loan amount.
+Keep in mind that the discount rate varies by the type of asset that’s being collateralized, and lenders typically want a CCR of at least 1.0 to give them a buffer in case of default.
 The higher a CCR is, the lower the risk to the lender and the more likely your loan will be approved.